 The taproot of the Gaura plant draws water from deep in the soil.
 But, these lovely plants are drought-resistant.
 Remember to water deeply on occasion.

 Water plants located in beds, in the yard or garden when the top couple of inches of the soil feel dry.
 Use a soaker hose or a slow trickle of water over an extended period to deliver deep, intensive watering.

 Growing Gaura As A Potted Or Container Plant

-If you do not have space outdoors to plant your Gaura directly in the ground, you can keep it as a container plant.
-Be sure to use a pot or container that will provide ample growing space.
-It should be a minimum of 12 inches deep and 10 inches wide.
+If you do not have space outdoors to plant Gaura in the ground, you can keep it as a container plant.
+Be sure to use a pot or container with ample growing space.
+It should be at least of 12″ inches deep and 10″ inches wide.

-To get abundant blooms throughout the summer and autumn, you must put your plant in a place where it will receive at least six hours of strong sunlight a day.
-While Gaura can withstand some wind, you should provide support to prevent damage and asymmetrical growth.
+For abundant blooms throughout the summer and autumn, make sure your plant receives at least six hours of strong sunlight a day.
+While Gaura can withstand some wind, provide support to prevent damage and asymmetrical growth.

 When keeping your Gaura in a pot or container, be very careful not to overwater as this will cause root rot.
 Check the surface of the soil every day, and water deeply when the top inch of soil is dry.